 Forming a social network presence takes more than simply creating an account on Facebook or Twitter.
 Too many businesses are of the mind that “if you build it, they will come,” meaning as long as there is an account, people will find you.

-However, no one will find you, or want to stay with you, if you do not offer them quality content in your social media updates and posts.
+However, no one will find you, or want to stay with you, if you do not offer them in your social media updates and posts.
 Rather, you should focus on sending quality updates and including links to video, pictures, podcasts, or other pertinent news stories.

 2. Too Many Updates